qdm12/gluetun/doc/faq.md

 - You can test DNSSEC using [internet.nl/connection](https://www.internet.nl/connection/)
 - Check DNS leak tests with [https://www.dnsleaktest.com](https://www.dnsleaktest.com)
 - Some other DNS leaks tests might not work because of [this](https://github.com/qdm12/cloudflare-dns-server#verify-dns-connection) (*TLDR*: Unbound DNS server is a local caching intermediary)

-## How to fix OpenVPN failing to start

-You can try:

-- Installing the tun kernel module on your host with `insmod /lib/modules/tun.ko` or `modprobe tun`
-- Add to your:
-    - Docker run command: `--device=/dev/net/tun`
-    - Docker compose:

-        ```yml
-        devices:
-          - /dev/net/tun
-        ```